billwuqin/list-pagination-nc-markdown/draft-ietf-netconf-list-pagination-nc.md

 #  Error Reporting

-   When an input query parameter is supplied with an erroneous value, an
-   <rpc-error> MUST be returned containing the error-type value
-   "application", the error-tag value "invalid-value", and MAY include the error-severity value "error".
+   When an input query parameter is supplied with an erroneous value, an &lt;rpc-error&gt; MUST be returned containing the error-type value "application", the error-tag value "invalid-value", and MAY include the error-severity value "error".
 Additionally the error-app-tag SHOULD be set containing query parameter specific error value.